Priscilla Movie Soundtrack — Full Tracklist, Composer & FAQ

-Priscilla is a 2023 American biographical drama film written, directed, and co-produced by Sofia Coppola, based on Priscilla Presley and Sandra Harman’s 1985 memoir Elvis and Me.
+Priscilla is a 2023 American biographical drama film written, directed, and co-produced by Sofia Coppola, based on Priscilla Presley and Sandra Harmon’s 1985 memoir Elvis and Me.

 It follows Presley’s life and her relationship with Elvis Presley.
 Cailee Spaeny and Jacob Elordi play Priscilla and Elvis, respectively.